 REGI09.
 GENETIC DEFECTS AND UNDESIRABLE TRAITS.
 In accordance with its Mission Statement and Welfare Policy Statement, AQHA endeavors to educate its membership and protect the welfare and integrity of the breed.
 Part of such endeavor includes AQHA's efforts associated with the research, identification and promulgation of rules and regulations concerning genetic defects and undesirable traits through AQHA's governance process.
 In that regard, researchers have noted that the American Quarter Horse does not have more genetic diseases than other equine breeds rather, AQHA has just been proactive and taken the lead at identifying genetic diseases affecting the American Quarter Horse breed.
 The conditions listed below and commonly considered undesirable traits or genetic defects by the Board of Directors shall be indicated on the registration certificate for horses foaled on or after the indicated date, once the condition is known.
 Upon discovery, the owner shall immediately report such condition to AQHA for marking its condition on the registration certificate as provided below.
 Failure to timely report these conditions may subject the owner to possible disciplinary action.
-With respect to the genetic diseases listed below, mandatory testing is only required with respect to HYPP in accordance with REGI09.3.2 - REGI09.3.3.
-However a panel of DNA tests for all of the genetic diseases listed below (REGI09.3 through REGI09.7) is available through AQHA.
-Subject to REGI09.3.3 and/or the rules of the individual event: one or more of these conditions does not prevent a horse from being used as breeding stock or from participating in AQHA-approved events.
 Genes come in pairs; each parent contributes one copy to the offspring.
 With respect to the autosomal dominant genetic diseases listed below (HYPP, PSSM, and MH), only one defective gene is necessary to express the genetic disease in question.
 Such gene can be inherited from either of the parents or from both of the parents.
 With respect to autosomal recessive genetic diseases listed below (GBED and HERDA), typically, two copies of an abnormal gene (two copies = a pair) must be present in order for the horse to show signs of the genetic defect in question.
 Horses with only one copy of the defective gene are considered "carriers".

-REGI09.I Parrot Mouth - either overshot or undershot, defined by the American Association of Equine Practitioners as "no occlusal contact between the upper and lower central incisors."
+REGI09.1 Parrot Mouth - either overshot or undershot, defined by the American Association of Equine Practitioners as "no occlusal contact between the upper and lower central incisors."
 Designation effective for foals born on or after January I, 1992.